-We would like to thank Ke Zhang, Xiaoliang Zhao and Mohit Lad for their comments on an earlier version of this paper and thank the DSN 2003 anonymous reviewers for their valuable and insightful comments which helped improve the quality of this paper.
+We would like to thank Randy Bush for encouraging us to work on the research direction in this paper.
+We would also like to thank Ke Zhang, Xiaoliang Zhao and Mohit Lad for their comments on an earlier version of this paper and thank the DSN 2003 anonymous reviewers for their valuable and insightful comments which helped improve the quality of this paper.
 We would also like to thank Peter Follett, Charlie Fritzius and Stephen Sakamoto for providing us additional computing resources for the simulation experiments.